24icewolf42/openvpn-lowsec-hack/README.md

 # openvpn-MD5
-Magic environment variables and .so hook to allow MD5 certificates in OpenVPN and OpenSSL 1.1.0+ in Linux
+Magic environment variables and .so hook to allow week signature digest algorithms in certificates in OpenVPN and OpenSSL 1.1.0+

 ## The problem